nymea/nymea-wiki/User-Interface.md

 # Smartphone App

 At the moment there are Apps for Android and iOS in develoment.
-It will take some time until it can be downloaded in the App-Stores.
-For the Android users is a alpha prototype [App available](https://guh.guru/downloads/mobileapp/guh-mobile_0.1.0_android-debug.apk).
+It will take some time until they can be downloaded in the App-Stores.
+For the Android users is a prototype [App available](https://guh.guru/downloads/mobileapp/guh-mobile_0.1.0_android-debug.apk).

 ***